The Ones Within: Anime

 An anime adaptation was announced via the manga's official Twitter account on May 23, 2018, later revealed to be a television series on September 13, 2018.
 The series is directed by Shin Oonuma and animated by Silver Link, with Kento Shimoyama written the scripts, Mizuki Takahashi designed the characters, and Junichi Satou of Fhána composed the music at Lantis.
-It aired from July 7 to September 22, 2019 on AT-X, Tokyo MX, KBS, SUN, BS11, and TVA.
+It aired from July 7 to September 22, 2019, on AT-X, Tokyo MX, KBS, SUN, BS11, and TVA.
 Anya's Japanese voice actor, Tasuku Hatanaka, performed the series' opening theme song "not GAME", while Fhána performed the series' ending theme song "Boku wo Mitsukete" (僕を見つけて).
 Funimation has licensed the series out Asia for a simuldub, while Muse Communication holds the rights to the series in Southeast Asia.
 The series ran for 12 episodes.
-An original video animation has been announced, and was bundled with the manga's 10th volume which was released on February 27, 2020.
+An original video animation was announced and bundled with the manga's 10th volume which was released on February 27, 2020.